RomanPenguin/DFI-cycling/README.md

     aws_transcribe.py -i data/ben1.mp3 -o output/transcipt.txt

-## Google Transcription
-There are two options for Google ASR, one is for audio clips less than 1 minute in length, which can be directly sent to Google for transcription.
-Any clips longer than 1 minute will require the clip to be first uploaded to a storage bucket then start async compute for a result.

-short clip:

 ## Emotion Detection
     emotion_detection_deepface.py -i face_video.wmv -o output/face_video_frames
 this function takes two arguments, input video file and output files location.
 Similar to AWS transcription with one key difference: it will generate image files alongside the emotion prediction to allow for human verification of the face.

+# Past files
+# Google Speech to Text
+All Monash accounts have the ability to use Google Cloud services, including student and staff accounts.
+You will need to enable Google additional services for your specific account https://www.monash.edu/esolutions/email-collaboration/google-apps.
+You might have to enter your credit card details before you can use Google Cloud.
+$300 USD free credit is provided for you to start.

+Once you are signed into the console, you can start setting up following the steps listed here https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries.
+You can use the code provided here in this repo and the sample audio files for testing.

+## Google Transcription
+There are two options for Google ASR, one is for audio clips less than 1 minute in length, which can be directly sent to Google for transcription.
+Any clips longer than 1 minute will require the clip to be first uploaded to a storage bucket then start async compute for a result.

+Google transcription is not in use currently.

  # Voice Activity Detection
  You may choose to use Voice Activity Dectection (VAD) to reduce cost for cloud transcription.
 See https://github.com/NickWilkinson37/voxseg for more details about the implementation.
-This feature is currently not used and is under development.
+This feature is currently not used and is not under development.